 An extensive list of pathogens have been implicated in healthcare-associated infections (HAIs).
 High level disinfection (HLD) of semi-critical medical devices such as ultrasound probes is an essential part of the fight against HAIs.

-Nanosonics has conducted extensive laboratory testing to validate the effectiveness of trophon and its sonicated disinfectant mist technology.
+Nanosonics has conducted extensive laboratory testing to validate the effectiveness of the trophon device and its sonicated disinfectant mist technology.

 As a result, trophon is the only automated HLD technology for transvaginal, transrectal surface ultrasound probes to meet mandatory microbial efficacy test requirements for both CE mark and FDA registration.